220328-uta-sh-net-ext/training-code/6-EF-Angular/AngularFundamentals.md

 The easiest way to create a component is `ng generate component c-name` or `ng g c c-name` this will generate all the relevant files for a component

 # Create our first components

+## Hands On

+- Create a new Angular Application
+- Create a main component to hold your other components
+- Create a component for each member of your group with name, background, and something interesting
+- Display all those components in the main container component

 # Component Lifecycle Methods